 Why we Assign Home Learning

-We believe homework is important because it is a valuable aid in helping students make the most of their experience in school.
-We give homework because it is useful in reinforcing what has been learned in class, it prepares students for upcoming lessons, it teaches responsibility and it helps prepare students for their working life.
+We know that independent work is important because it is a valuable aid in helping students make the most of their experience in school.

-Parents/carers play an important role in making homework a positive experience for their children.
-Where possible we ask that parents/carers support the academy in making homework a top priority.
-If parents/carers can provide a quiet environment a clear routine and the necessary supplies this would be very much appreciated.
-An important part of homework is offering support, praise and encouragement.
+Parents/carers play an important role in making home learning a positive experience for their children.
+Where possible we ask that parents/carers support the academy in making home learning a top priority.
+If parents/carers can provide a quiet environment, a clear routine and the necessary supplies this would be very much appreciated.
+An important part of home learning is offering support, praise and encouragement.

-In addition to the home learning packs, we have a range of online tools that can be used for revision and/ or to test your child’s understanding.
+In addition to the home learning packs, we provide termly knowledge organisers and a range of online tools that can be used for revision and/ or to test your child’s understanding.
 GCSE Pod is a really useful app.
-Please see the guide attached to this page for instructions on how to access it.
+Click here for instructions on how to access.

 Finally, private reading remains important for all progress and academic success.
 Please encourage your child to read as much as possible – fact or fiction, books, magazines, newspapers etc.

 Reading a range of fiction and/ or non-fiction will help your child in many ways including:

 - Helps them to make sense of new knowledge

 - Stimulates the brain